-Audience: Franklin and Urbana University staff and faculty who use Microsoft Teams for departmental file storage.
+Audience: Franklin University staff and faculty who use Microsoft Teams for departmental file storage.

 For a more convenient way to access files that are stored on Teams, you can synchronize Teams documents using the OneDrive client so that they can be accessed directly from your computer.
 Any modifications to the files on your computer will automatically sync back to Teams, and vice-versa.
 Follow the instructions and animations below to accomplish this.